Deploy and configure the new OneDrive sync app for Mac

 ||SharePointOnPremPrioritizationPolicy (int): This parameter determines which service to attempt to authenticate against for setting up sync.

-1 indicates OneDrive should setup SharePoint Server on-premises first, followed by SharePoint Online.
+1 indicates OneDrive should set up SharePoint Server on-premises first, followed by SharePoint in Microsoft 365.

 <int>(0 or 1)</int>

-You can also configure the OneDrive Standalone sync client to receive delayed updates.
+You can also configure the OneDrive Standalone sync app to receive delayed updates.